 Sustaining includes costs for turnarounds and catalysts and regulatory compliance.
 Growth includes joint-venture investments but excludes acquisitions.
 Sustaining and growth excludes 50% of DGD's sustaining and growth capex attributable to the other joint venture member and those related to other variable interest entities.
-Renewables reflects DGD and ethanol.
-See slides 44-55 for non-GAAP disclosures.
+Low-carbon reflects DGD and other low-carbon projects.
+See slides 45-56 for non-GAAP disclosures.
 Totals may not crossfoot due to rounding.